sjas/assessing-mininet/README.md

     0. ssh into machine running your SDN controller, if you use a remote one like me, and start it.
     1. ssh into mininet VM (define host entry in ~/.ssh/config for convenience).
-    2. *$ sudo ./simple-topo* to start test topology with ssh access.
+    2. $ sudo ./simple-topo # to start test topology with ssh access.
     3. ssh into mininet VM with another console to run the test suite.
-    4. *$ sudo ./fulltest* starts the test suite which will start all needed ssh connections for D-ITG and start the measurements.
+    4. $ sudo ./fulltest # starts the test suite which will start all needed ssh connections for D-ITG and start the measurements.
-    5. *$ sudo ./decode* will convert the binary logs to octave/matlab and text format, plus SCP'ing them to the MATLAB workstation I used for data analysis.
+    5. $ sudo ./decode # will convert the binary logs to octave/matlab and text format, plus SCP'ing them to the MATLAB workstation I used for data analysis.
 Change the IP in the ITGDecAll file.
     6. Use the MATLAB scripts on the .dat data files with the given scripts.

+Test setups for me were

+    simple-topo + fulltest
+    simple-topo + fulltestcross
+    meshed-topo + fulltest
+    meshed-topo + fulltestcross

+A word on the SDN controller:
+Here 'Floodlight' was used, because it supports topologies that has loops in it.
+Others did NOT work.
+Keep that in mind before starting hourlong debugging sessions.
+(BTW 'Thou shalt subcribe to the mininet mailing list...')

 A lot of filename creation takes place within these scripts, be careful when changing to a deviating naming scheme.
+Also the MATLAB code WILL break.
+If you don't care, you will be fine.
+If not, fear the consequences. =)

 ## TODO